smu095/tutorials/mdn-frontend/01-intro-to-html/README.md

 # Introduction to HTML

-This tutorial is based on the [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) module of MDN's [front-end web developer](https://developer.mozilla.org/en-US/docs/Learn/Front-end_web_developer) course.
+These summary notes are based on the [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) module of MDN's [front-end web developer](https://developer.mozilla.org/en-US/docs/Learn/Front-end_web_developer) course.

-To create a local web server, navigate to the folder containing content to show, and type
+To create a local web server (requires Python 3.6+), navigate to the folder containing content to show, and type

 ```python
 python3 -m http.server
 ```

+or, if you are using [Visual Studio Code](https://code.visualstudio.com/), install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 ## [Getting started with HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started)